First Things First, What Is A Circuit Breaker?

-It is an automatically operated electrical switch designed to act as a big ON-OFF switch and to instantly cut-off the electricity (break the circuit) the moment an overload or short occurs, protecting your wiring and prevent fire hazard.
+It is an automatically operated electrical switch designed to act as a big ON-OFF switch and to instantly cut off the electricity (break the circuit) the moment an overload or short occurs, protecting your wiring and preventing fire hazards.

-If the breaker refuses to “ON” it has either blown or the electrical overload in the circuit is still present, this time you need to call the Pros, contact The Plumbing & Electrical Doctor we’ll send one of our Electricians to check it.
+If the breaker refuses to “ON” it has either blown or the electrical overload in the circuit is still present, this time you need to call the pros.
+Contact The Plumbing & Electrical Doctor we’ll send one of our Electricians to check it.
 We serve areas in Newcastle, Canberra, Central Coast, Hunter Valley, Lake Macquarie and Port Stephens.